pantherale0/wyoming-satellite-termux/README.md

 A wakelock will be used to keep the services operational in the background.

+### Command line parameters

+`--skip-uninstall`: Skip running uninstall and cleanup during installation `--skip-wyoming`: Skip installing the Wyoming Satellite `--skip-wakeword`: Skip installing OpenWakeWord `--wakeword=...`: Specify a wakeword to use `--device-name=`: Specify a custom device name to use (defaults to make + model of device)

 ### How to uninstall

 Open Termux and run: